jthurteau/wrest/README.md

 Phagents can wrap core php functions or control structures that might normally trigger a fatal error and attempt to mitigate them with a thrown exeception/error instead.

 Phagents can also be cached to create a sort of application state snapshot, which in combination with a stack-trace can be used to re-create that appliation state.

+# Recommended Exception Codes

+Code 127, used for errors loading scripts (e.g. file not found), sets a previous Exception where the message is the fine in question.